Town Without Pity (song)

 Town Without Pity is a song written by composer Dimitri Tiomkin and lyricist Ned Washington.
 The track, produced by Aaron Schroeder, was originally recorded by Gene Pitney for the 1961 film of the same title.
 In the US, the Gene Pitney recording went to #13 on the Hot 100.

 This tragic song, in the key of B Minor, first ends the chorus in D Major, before going up a key in the refrain to C Minor, with the coda ending the song in the same minor key.

 Awards

 In 1962, the song received a Golden Globe Award for Best Song and was nominated for an Academy Award for Best Song (losing to "Moon River" from Breakfast at Tiffany's).

 Other versions

-Pitney also recorded versions in German (lyrics by Frank Zieboltz), entitled "Bleibe bei mir" ("Stay With Me") and Italian, entitled "Città Spietata".
-Many artists and bands have recorded cover versions over the years since its release, including:
+Gene Pitney also recorded versions in German (lyrics by Frank Zieboltz), entitled "Bleibe bei mir" ("Stay With Me") and Italian, entitled "Città Spietata".